 - You can start building buzz around your event by conducting webinars, virtual get-togethers, educational sessions, training and workshops.
-The level of engagement in these online sessions can be gauged to shortlist your potential attendees for the main hybrid event, which would typically span two days to one week or even more, depending on the event goals.
+The level of engagement in these online sessions can be analysed to shortlist your attendees.

-- Once this event concludes, you can again conduct follow-up webinars and sessions on your community platform, providing teasers of future events and adding new audience numbers.
+- Once this event concludes, you can again conduct follow-up webinars and sessions on your community platform.
+Sharing teasers of future events and other promotional activities adds new audience numbers.

-- This new pool of new and existing members can be nurtured for business opportunities and promote your future events, creating a cyclical process that provides more value, leads and business growth, year after year.
+- This new pool of new and existing members can be nurtured for business opportunities and promote your future events.
+It creates a cyclical process that provides more value, leads and business growth, year after year.

-Now that we have laid out the rules to create fabulous hybrid events it’s time to do a deep-dive into actually planning a hybrid conference or exhibition.
+Now that the rules are clear, it’s time to do a deep dive into actually planning a hybrid conference or exhibition.

 A step-by-step guide to planning a hybrid event

-To create a meaningful hybrid event experience for both your physical and virtual attendees, it’s essential to pay attention to all aspects involved and deliver a seamless attendee journey before, during and after the event.
+When creating a hybrid event experience, you must pay attention to all aspects involved before, during and after the event.

 Before the event